-33-year-old female with a managed care plan who has
+33-year-old female with a managed care plan who has been trying to get

 Voluntary participation

 To listen to the audio version of this page, click the Play button below.

 Acceptance of family planning services must be solely on a voluntary basis and may not be made a prerequisite to eligibility for, or receipt of, any other services.